 Frequency domain techniques are often applied in preliminary design.
 For application in detailed design, frequency domain analysis should be supplemented with statistical extremal distributions developed from physical model tests or validated time domain simulations.
 In cases where both time and frequency domain techniques are applicable, the frequency domain technique often has the advantage of computational efficiency.

 Time domain analysis is the direct time integration of the equations of motion, allowing the inclusion of system nonlinearities.
 For example, models for drag forces that are quadratic functions of fluid velocity can be directly incorporated without approximation.
 Also the system stiffness matrix can be updated with each time step to account for time-dependent variation in platform geometry as it impacts the restoring forces.
-This advantage over frequency domain techniques is gained at the expense of increased computing time and increased complexity in processing the calculation results.
+This advantage over frequency domain techniques is gained at the expense of increased computing time and increased complexity in processing the calculation of results.

-The hydrodynamic loads due to wave radiation and diffraction are normally computed in the frequency domain, regardless of whether they are subsequently incorporated in frequency domain or time domain motion response solution procedures.
+The hydrodynamic loads due to wave radiation and diffraction are normally computed in the frequency domain, regardless of whether they are subsequently incorporated in frequency domain or time domain motion response procedures.
 Consequently higher order hydrodynamic effects are ignored to some degree in all TLP response calculation procedures.

 7.4.2 Equations of Motion

-The forces acting on the system are generally a function of both time and vessel position.
-In order to separate the forces into discrete components that allow simple solution, a number of assumptions and linearizations are usually made.
-The expression generally used to describe the system response is given by Equation 14.
+The forces acting on the system are generally a function of both time and vessel'sposition.
+In order to separate the forces into discrete components that allow simple solutions, a number of assumptions and linearization are usually made.
+The expression generally used to describe the system response is given by Equation 16.

-Mtx+Ctx+Ktx=F(x,t) (14)
+Mtx+Ctx+Ktx=F(x,t) (16)